Isometrica/sub-stance/README.md

 Additional features:

 - Support for inheriting `$sub` config in your states.
-- Never opens more subscriptions than you need to.
+- Never opens more subscriptions than you need.
-- Subscription stopping is delayed by 10 seconds; requests for a subscriptions will reuse those which are queued for deletion automatically.
+- Subscription stopping is delayed by 10 seconds; requests for subscriptions will reuse those which are queued for deletion automatically.

 ### Problem Domain